Source code for rank_preserving_calibration.nearly

 Exports:

-- project_near_isotonic_euclidean: ε-slack projection (exact L2), optional sum target.
+- project_near_isotonic_euclidean: ε-slack projection (exact L2), with an

 - prox_near_isotonic: exact proximal operator for λ * sum (z_i - z_{i+1})_+.

-- prox_near_isotonic_with_sum: same prox with an exact sum constraint via translation.
+- prox_near_isotonic_with_sum: same prox with an exact sum constraint,

 """